-Together with the sharp analytical bounds of Ref. \cite{chengSharpConvergenceRates2020} (see Eq. \eqref{eq:classical-complexity}) for non-convex potentials, our results imply that our quantum algorithm achieves an exponential improvement with respect to $\eta$, a quartic improvement with respect to $\epsilon$, and a quadratic improvement with respect to $t$, relative to these classical bounds.
+Together with the sharp analytical bounds of Ref. \cite{chengSharpConvergenceRates2020} (see Eq. \eqref{eq:classical-complexity}) for non-convex potentials, our results imply that our quantum algorithm achieves an exponential improvement with respect to $\eta$ (when $N \sim \polylog(1/\epsilon)$), we also observe a quartic improvement with respect to $\epsilon$, and a quadratic improvement with respect to $t$, relative to these classical bounds.
 We {emphasize} that our results should not be interpreted as a speedup over all classical simulation methods.
 Instead, our contribution is to identify a class of physically relevant observables—expressible as correlation functions of the Fokker–Planck propagator—that are provably hard to compute with guaranteed error in the worst case using classical algorithms under standard assumptions, yet can be estimated efficiently by our quantum approach.

 The rest of the paper is organized as follows.
-In Sec. \ref{sec:prior-work} we review quantum and classical algorithms {for classical PDEs} that preceded this work.
-We additionally perform a comparison between our quantum algorithm and the best known analytical bounds on the worst-case complexity for simulating the related overdamped Langevin dynamics.
-In Sec. \ref{sec:background} we introduce the necessary background, detail the matrix square root, discuss the mapping from Fokker-Planck to an imaginary time Schr\"odinger equation, and define the reaction rate in terms of overlaps of the propagator.
-We then review the main subroutines of the algorithm, and {present} the quantum circuit for estimating non-unitary overlaps.
-In Sec. \ref{sec:alg-analysis} we provide an analysis of the complexity of our algorithm, as well as detailed resource estimates to construct the necessary block encodings.
-We then conclude in Sec. \ref{sec:Conclusion} with a {summary and a} discussion on open questions and directions for future work.
+In Sec. \ref{sec:prior-work} we review quantum and classical algorithms {for classical PDEs} that precede this work.
+We additionally perform a comparison between our quantum algorithm and the best known analytical bounds on the worst-case complexity for {simulation of} the related overdamped Langevin dynamics.
+In Sec. \ref{sec:background} we introduce the necessary background, detail the matrix square root construction, discuss the mapping from the Fokker-Planck equation to an imaginary time Schr\"odinger equation, and define the reaction rate in terms of overlaps of the propagator.
+We then review the main subroutines of the algorithm, and present the quantum circuit for estimating non-unitary overlaps.
+In Sec. \ref{sec:alg-analysis}, we provide an analysis of the complexity of our algorithm, as well as detailed resource estimates to construct the necessary block encodings.
+We then conclude in Sec. \ref{sec:Conclusion} with a summary and a discussion {of} open questions and directions for future work.